tlkean/lemuria/README.md

 # lemuria
-an independent expansion of a methaphor in the TOP curriculum
+an independent expansion of a metaphor in the TOP curriculum